smartcloudsol/gatey/readme.txt

 == Changelog ==

+= 1.2.5 =
+Filled in the last untranslated UI strings and exposed two client-side helpers: Gatey.cognito.setLanguage() and Gatey.cognito.setDirection() for runtime language or LTR/RTL switching.

 = 1.2.4 =
 Fixed attribute parsing in the [gatey] shortcode; all parameters now load correctly even in edge-case combinations.